The next running of the Boston Marathon is on Monday, April 17th, 2017!

 The Marathon’s 26.2 mile route winds through Eight cities and suburbs: Hopkinton, Ashland, Framingham, Natick, Wellesley, Newton, Brookline, and of course, Boston!
 The route includes charming downtown areas, bustling city streets, and wooded roads between farmland.
 It is as picturesque and elegant, and a perfect place for a running race.
 And with those settings also come great places for our favorite activity: Biking!

 Need a bike?

 Give us a call at 617-670-0637 and book your bike now!
-Get $5 off any rental when you mention this page (must contact us directly – online bookings not eligible).
-For best results with your rental, plan to pick up on Sunday (April 17th), so you can get an early start the next morning.
+For best results with your rental, plan to pick up on Sunday (April 16th), so you can get an early start the next morning.
 Or join in the Midnight Marathon bike ride the night before, and stay up all night!
-Check out the Facebook group for more info about that.
+Check out the Facebook group for more information.

 Cycling is one of the most popular ways to follow the marathon route – there are many ways to jump from place to place on the marathon route to see loved ones and friends that are running, and to catch the best action as the runners vie for position.
 Here are some tips for how to best get around:

 Use a mapping software like Google Maps to find the best routes between places on the routes.

 Obey the law!

 Also, obey any instructions given by Marathon staff, police, or route marshals.

 Cross only at specific crossing points.
 Don’t disrupt the race!